braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/direct_mail/inkit.md

 ## Integration

-you will need to use both your inkit and braze accounts to use the inkit integration.
+You will need to use both your Inkit and Braze accounts to use the Inkit integration.

-### Step 1: create a webhook template in braze
+### Step 1: Create a webhook template in Braze

 You can create this from the **Templates & Media** section, or create a new webhook campaign in Braze.